cloux/cloux.github.io/init/index.md

 ---
 ## Conclusion

 Each init system has it's strengths and weaknesses.
-It is important to know and understand them, to be able to pick the right tool for the job.
-There is no single best init system for everything, and there is no init that would be bad or useless.
+It is important to know and understand them to be able to pick the right tool for the job.
+There is no single best init system for everything, and there is no init that would be completely useless.
 If you feel your init is the weak part of your system, then the init you picked is not a good fit for what you are trying to do.
 Re-evaluate and try again, see [Engineering vs. Development](/engineering).

 <a href="https://creativecommons.org/licenses/by/4.0/"><img src="../cc-by.png" align="right" style="padding:30px;"></a><br>
 <p class="footer">